gt0410/Predicting_ViolentCrime_Data/README.md

 Exploratory Data Analysis details
 ----

-"Target variable" doesn't seem to be affected by county.
+*Target variable* doesn't seem to be affected by county.
 So Country is removed.

-“Communityname” has 1135 unique values.
+*Communityname* has 1135 unique values.
 So, can be removed.

+*OtherPerCap* has one missing value which is replaced with mode value.

+Predictors with Police information has 84.33% missing values.
+Also, there is other information related to Police, So, these field are removed.

+*Householdsize* and *PersPerOccupHous* features mean the same and have same values.
+So, I removed householdsize.

+Features with skewness are transformed using symbox transformations.